 This program explores these treasures and what we can do to look after them.
-We embark on a journey of discovery as we explore every day materials such as glass, paper, aluminium, steel and plastic, identify connections to natural resources.
-Prepare to challenge your current waste management behaviour at school and home to ensure a sustainable future.
+We embark on a journey of discovery as we explore every day materials such as glass, paper, aluminium, steel and plastic, identify connections to natural resources and challenge current waste management behaviour at school and home to ensure a sustainable future.

 This program can be tailored to suit different levels of understanding, from topic introduction through to topic consolidation.

 There are two options for this program.
-The 2 hour program includes three activities listed below (selected upon booking).
+The 2 hour program contains the first 3 activities.
 The 4 hour program includes all five activities.

 2. Recycling Relay, Waste Wise Shopping and Waste Free Lunches

-Examine common items and decide which can be recycled and determine which are single use that end up in landfill.
-Explore the 5Rs inverted pyramid (Rethink, Refuse, Reduce, Reuse, Recycle) to identify the various points at which waste can be reduced.
+Students examine common items and decide which can be recycled and determine which are single use that end up in landfill.
+We explore nude food and the 5Rs inverted pyramid (Rethink, Refuse, Reduce, Reuse, Recycle) to identify the various points at which waste can be reduced.